Yes.

 • Guaranteed hire car: You'll receive a small three-door hatchback while your car is being repaired.
 If your car is written off or stolen and not recovered, you'll receive a courtesy car for 21 days, or four days from the date the claim payout is made (whichever is sooner).

-Protected No Claim Discount (PNCD) is an optional extra you can add to your car insurance policy.
+Protected no claim discount (PNCD) is an optional extra you can add to your car insurance policy.

-It means that any No Claim Discount (NCD) you've built up is protected - no matter how many claims you make.
+It means that any no claim discount (NCD) you've built up is protected - no matter how many claims you make.

 To qualify for this optional extra, you need to have earned four or more years NCD.
-If you wish to add protected NCD cover to an existing policy, you can do this in your online account but you cannot add it if you've had a claim that would impact your NCD.
+If you wish to add protected NCD cover to an existing policy, you can do this in your Allianz account but you cannot add it if you've had a claim that would impact your NCD.

 Your premium may still be affected if you make a claim.